Home / News / The Scent of Flavour – a peek into the Mughal art of using perfume in food.

 • The Scent of Flavour – a peek into the Mughal art of using perfume in food.

 I want you to close your eyes and take a deep breath.
 Now, imagine a resplendent garden bursting with the vibrant colours of the Damask rose.
 Take another deep breath as the intoxicating sweet and floral aroma imbues your soul, whisking you back in time 500 years to the time of Nur Jahan, the queen of the Mughal Emperor Jahangir.
-The queen, for whom the Taj Mahal was built, stood in this rose garden and upon being overcome by the heady aroma of the roses, requested her physician to concoct a sherbet so that she could savour this ethereal aroma whenever she wished.
+The queen who stood in this rose garden and upon being overcome by the heady aroma of the roses, requested her physician to concoct a sherbet so that she could savour this ethereal aroma whenever she wished.

 The scent legacy of the grand Mughal Empire is as timeless and majestic as their cuisine.
 Long before the advent of technology, Mughal kitchens perfected the art of slow and intricate cooking that reflected the finest produce across the empire.
 There are accounts of rice being boiled in rose water before adding spices, jasmine flowers and copious amounts of silver leaf to make the show stopping biryanis and pulaos; whole game birds would be coated in a sandalwood paste and Fuller’s Earth to clean and scent them before marinating further with saffron, lime and spices.
 Whilst the queens bathed in rose water, the courtesans adorned their necks with bejewelled vials of gold &silver filled with various attars.